 Clark discusses the New York City public school system, busing, and Reverend Milton Galamison's opinions concerning the desegregation of schools.
 Clark affirms W. E. B. Du Bois's theory of African Americans' double consciousness and credits Du Bois for recognizing the importance of Africa and pan-Africanism generations before other African Americans.
 Clark discusses the slave trade, American slaves' loss of African culture, and slave cultures in other areas of the world.
 He considers the positions of Malcolm X and contends that the central defining event for African American consciousness was the slave trade.
 Clark discusses the continuing relevance of the past to African Americans' present.
 Clark and Warren discuss the meaning of the term "race."
-Clark discusses Abraham Lincoln and several other historical figures, and considers them in light of their role as politicians.
+Clark discusses Abraham Lincoln and several other historical figures, and he considers them in light of their role as politicians.
 He closes the interview by discussing the central role of ethics in the formation of the American government.

 Image of Dr. Clark: Original caption: 4/20/1970 - Washington, D.C. - A new senate committee - the select committee on equal education opportunity - started it search for a way out of the dilemma posed by segregated schools in the north was told by Dr. Kenneth Clark that the continuing school segregation is "deadening and destroying" the ethical effectiveness of America's white children.
 Dr. Clark is a Negro psychologist from the College of the City of New York whose research was cited by the Supreme Court in its 1954 desegregation decision.
 Copyright: Bettmann/Corbis.